-Any challenge of a judicial officer hearing delinquency matters in Juvenile Court, Delinquency Division pursuant to Code of Civil Procedure § 170, et. seq. shall be reported to the Administrative Presiding Judge of the Juvenile Delinquency Court.
-The Administrative Presiding Judge of the Juvenile Delinquency Court shall take whatever legal action is appropriate, including reassignment to another department if necessary.
-If the challenge is to the Administrative Presiding Judge of the Juvenile Delinquency Court, the Presiding Judge of the Superior Court shall take whatever legal action is appropriate, including reassignment to another department if necessary.
-(Effective July 1, 2012, New)
+Any challenge of a judicial officer hearing Juvenile Justice matters, pursuant to pursuant to Code of Civil Procedure § 170, et. seq., shall be reported to the Presiding Judge of the Juvenile Court who shall then take whatever legal action is appropriate, including reassignment to another department as designated by the Presiding Judge of the Juvenile Court.
+If the challenge is to the Presiding Judge of the Juvenile Court, the Presiding Judge of the Superior Court shall take whatever legal action is appropriate, including reassignment to another department, if necessary.
+(Effective January 1, 2022, adopted as Rule 6.8.1 effective July 1, 2012)